Mohmdev/payloadcms-website-template/readme.railway.md

 - Live preview

 ### Usage
-Spinning this template up works out of the box without needing additional configuration.
-Once the project is deployed and you navigate to your application's URL, you'll find an empty website.
+Once your template is deployed, it should work out of the box without needing additional configuration.
+After deployment, navigate to your application's URL.
+You'll find an empty website.
 That is because there is no data in the database yet.
 You'll find instructions on your screen to set up your admin account.
-After creating your account, you'll have access to the admin panel and you can seed the database with a few pages, posts, and projects.<br/>
+After creating your account, you'll have access to the admin panel and you can seed the database with a few pages, posts, and projects.<br>
 ![Seed Database](https://res.cloudinary.com/mohmdev-cloud/image/upload/v1724246355/seed_xkaadv.png)

-Once you are done seeding your database, simply refresh your application's homepage and enjoy.
+Once you are done seeding your database, simply refresh your application's homepage and enjoy your Full-stack Next.js 15 website powered by PayloadCMS.

 ---

-You can find the source code [here](https://github.com/MohmDev/payloadcms-website-beta.88). <br/>
+You can find the source code [here](https://github.com/MohmDev/payloadcms-website-beta.88). <br>
 Leave a ⭐ if you liked this project.